ThePatrickStar/fuzzer-utils/crash/README.md

 bucket: the time unit used to plot the "edge no over time".
 (valid buckets are: "s", "m", "h", "sec", "min", "second", "minute", "hour", case does not matter)

+max_span: maximum span for the fuzzing campaign (unit is hour)
 ```